Sethuraman/markdown-help/README.md

 You can organise your markdown files into directories and just specify the location in the link, just like the above.

-__Also, please note that markdown-help makes use of twitter bootstrap.
-So it should make your like simple enough :)__

 ##Technical Details
 There are 3 important files